Keanu Baccus

-Keanu Kole Baccus (born 7 June 1998) is a professional soccer player who plays as a defensive midfielder for St Mirren.
+Keanu Kole Baccus (born 7 June 1998) is a professional footballer who plays as a defensive midfielder for Scottish Premiership club St Mirren.
 Born in South Africa, he is an international with the Australia national team, where he made his full international debut in September 2022.

 Early life

 Baccus was born in Durban, South Africa but moved to Australia before his first birthday where his family settled in western Sydney.
 Baccus attended Kings Langley Public School where he was inspired by Socceroo Mark Schwarzer to participate in the sport.
 He is the younger brother of Macarthur FC player Kearyn Baccus.

 Club career

 Western Sydney Wanderers

 After rising from the Wanderers Academy to serve as co-captain of the youth team, Baccus signed a two-year senior contract in May 2017.

 St Mirren

 In April 2022, St. Mirren boss Stephen Robinson announced that Baccus was joining the Scottish Premiership club following the conclusion of the 2022 A League campaign.
 A few months later, the signing was confirmed by the club as a two-year deal.
 At the end of his contract, after 64 games and 3 goals for St. Mirren, Keanu decided his future lay elsewhere and decided not to sign a new contract.